thaian229/ISD.ICT.20201-05/README.md

 # LAB 02 - SOFTWARE REQUIREMENT SPECIFICATION
 ## Tasks
-Write use case specifications and draw activity diagrams for most use cases of the Eco Bike Rental software
+Write use case specifications and draw activity diagrams for most use cases of the Eco Bike Rental software\
+Fill in the Software Requirement Specification based on the given template.

 ## Contributions
 #### 1. Nguyen Thai An: